the plan for the future

 10 December 2019 (latest update: 26 September 2020)

-In the past the banking sector has been split up into different types of banks depending on their risk profile.
-For instance, the Glass-Steagall Act in the United States severed linkages between commercial banking and investing activities that were believed to have contributed to the 1929 market crash and the ensuing depression.
-Separating banking from investing can help to prevent banks from providing loans that would boost the prices of securities in which they have a stake.1
+In the past, the banking sector consisted of different types of banks depending on their risk profile.
+For instance, the Glass-Steagall Act in the United States severed linkages between commercial banking and investing activities that may have contributed to the 1929 market crash and the ensuing depression.
+Separating banking from investments can prevent banks from providing loans that would boost the prices of securities in which they have a stake.1

-The separation of commercial and investment banking prevented securities firms and investment banks from taking deposits, and commercial banks from dealing in non-governmental securities for customers, investing in non-investment grade securities for themselves, underwriting or distributing non-governmental securities, or affiliating with companies involved in such activities.2
+The separation of commercial and investment banking prevented securities firms and investment banks from taking deposits.
+It also barred commercial banks from dealing in non-governmental securities for customers, investing in non-investment grade securities for themselves, underwriting or distributing non-governmental securities, or affiliating with companies involved in such activities.2

-The rationale for the separation was the conflict of interest that arose when banks invested in securities with their own assets, which were in fact their account-holders' deposits.
-It was argued that banks have a duty to protect account holders and should not engage in speculative activities.2
+The rationale for the separation was the conflict of interest that arose when banks invested in securities with their assets, which were their account holder's deposits.
+Banks were obliged to protect account holders and should not engage in speculative activities.2

-The Glass-Steagall Act included the Federal Deposit Insurance Corporation (FDIC) which guaranteed bank deposits up to a specified limit.
-It also included Regulation Q, which prohibited banks from paying interest on demand deposits and capped interest rates on other deposit products.3 The rationale for capping interest rates is that it can help to limit the risks banks are willing to take on loans.3
+The Glass-Steagall Act included the Federal Deposit Insurance Corporation (FDIC), which guaranteed bank deposits up to a specified limit.
+It also comprised Regulation Q, which prohibited banks from paying interest on demand deposits and capped interest rates on other deposit products.3 The rationale for maximising interest rates is that it can help to limit the risks banks are willing to take on loans.3

-Until the 1980s the legislation remained more or less the same.
-With the rise of neoliberalism regulations became increasingly frowned upon.
-Hence the The Glass-Steagall Act was increasingly disregarded.
-It has been largely dismantled in 1999.
-Regulation Q ceilings for all account types except demand deposits were phased out during the 1980s.
-In the aftermath of the financial crisis of 2008 a renewed interest the Glass-Steagall Act emerged.
+Until the 1980s, the legislation remained more or less the same.
+With the rise of neoliberalism, regulations became increasingly disapproved.
+Hence, the Glass-Steagall Act became increasingly disregarded.
+It became, for the most part, dismantled in 1999.
+Regulation Q ceilings for all account types, except demand deposits, were phased out during the 1980s.
+In the aftermath of the financial crisis of 2008, a renewed interest in the Glass-Steagall Act emerged.